DcBio/lunch-orderer/README.md

   </tr>
 </tbody></table>

-Your code should then return a list of meals as the response.
-The value of **_mealId_** would be used as an identifier of the meal that the user wants to order.
+Your code should then return a list of meals as the response, with the **_mealId_** serving as a unique identifier for each meal.

 ### API Definition: